 The Conventional Approach to Dealing with Flat Roof Repairs

-Most flat roof systems these days are made with a light (white) color or once the installation is finished, coated white with a silicone or acrylic elastomer.
-The reason for this is to hide & protect the roofing system from the sun.
-The sun’s UV rays are every roof’s enemy and all but a sprayed polyurethane roof will eventually need to be replaced and here’s why:
+Many flat roof systems are now created with a light (often white) color, or once the installation is fully complete, coated with a white silicone or acrylic elastomer.
+The reason for this is to shield & protect the new roof from the harmful rays of the sun.
+The sun’s UV rays are enemy #1 for damage to flat roofs.

-If you’re tired of constant repairs and are looking for a better approach to your flat roof repair we can help!
+If you’re tired of frequent flat roof repairs and are looking for a longer-lasting solution, we’re here for you!

-Whether it’s currently a tar & gravel or any of the other products mentioned in this article, you really should consider a spray foam roof.
-If you currently have a spray foam roof and it’s leaking, please give us a call and we’ll do everything we can to restore it.
-Over 90% of the existing spray foam roofs that have been applied since the 1970’s can be restored, so don’t let anyone tell you it needs to be replaced until you call Foam Roof Solutions.
-Our telephone number is (800) 878-1480 or you can reach Gus on his cell phone at (925) 433-1192 direct.
-We offer a free consultation and can usually give you a quote over the phone using modern technology like Google Earth and a few other tricks of the technology trade.
+Over 90% of the existing spray foam roofs that have been applied since the 1970’s can be restored, so don’t let anyone else tell you it needs to be replaced until you call the experts at Foam Roof Solutions.
+Our telephone number is (800) 878-1480, alternatively you can reach Gus directly on his cell phone: (925) 433-1192.